Hearing Aid Batteries

 In fact, today’s hearing aid wearers actively request environmentally friendly and hassle-free battery solutions.
 At United Hearing Healthcare, we meet these environmentally friendly and hassle-free battery solutions head on by offering rechargeable battery solutions and continuously recycle used battery components for reuse.

-To request more information about hearing aid batteries or have questions, comments or concerns, please call us at (208) 739-4093 or (208) 229-3229.
-If you would like additional information during non-business hours please fill out our contact us form or email us at email@example.com and we will get back to you promptly on our next day of business.
+To request more information about hearing aid batteries or have questions, comments or concerns, please call us at (208) 229-3238.
+If you would like additional information during non-business hours please fill out our contact us form or email us at firstname.lastname@example.org and we will get back to you promptly on our next day of business.